Skip to Content

 Can I Refuse a Breathalyzer Test in Daytona Beach?

 Under Florida's implied consent law, motorists automatically consent to blood, breath, or urine testing during a DUI stop.
 Refusal leads to automatic license suspension—one year for first refusals and 18 months for subsequent refusals—and can be used as evidence against you in court.
-Consulting with a DUI attorney is essential to understand the full implications of refusal and to manage your legal strategy effectively.
+Consulting with a DUI attorney is essential to understanding the full implications of refusal and to managing your legal strategy effectively.

 Are There Alternative Sentences for a DUI Conviction in Daytona Beach?